jermeewinn/Hexagon-Render-Test/README.md

                 );
         };

+**Next** construct not 6, but 7 hexagons to create the hexagon ring.
 This involves creating 3 div rows with two, three, and two hexagons, respectively.
 With the center hexagon set to white, the final render should look like the following screenshot:

 ![Hexagont Ring](src/assets/Hexagon-Ring.png)